STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 ### Limitations
 For now (Radium version of August 2020):
-  - MacOsX Bundled application are truly relocatable (on the build system or between compatible systems) if they do not use plugins.
   - Linux application can be relocated only on the build system.
-  - Windows application need further processsing (windeployQt) to be relocatable.

 To get relocatable packages, download pre-built binaries here: [https://github.com/STORM-IRIT/Radium-Releases/releases](https://github.com/STORM-IRIT/Radium-Releases/releases)